Mikel Dunham: Publications

+In 2005, Dunham published Buddha's Warriors: The Story of the CIA-Backed Tibetan Freedom Fighters, the Chinese Invasion, and the Ultimate Fall of Tibet.

+In 2008, Le goût du Tibet was published in France.

+In 2012, Caught in Nepal: Tibetan Refugees Photographing Tibetan Refugees by Vajra Publications (Nepal).

+in 2015, The Nepal Scene: Chronicles of Elizabeth Hawley, 1988-2007 was published.

 Also in 2015, Dunham edited the English translation of The Autobiography of Rookmangud Katawal.
 He also wrote the Foreword.

 Currently, Dunham is a correspondent for The Daily Beast.

 Dunham has written articles for Harvard South Asian Journal, Tricycle Magazine, and a four-part report on child prostitute trafficking in Asia for Tehelka and interviewed by Radio Free Asia, Asia Times, Times of India, Indian Express, among many other magazines in Southeast Asia.
 Dunham plays an active role in human rights issues.
 He was selected as an international observer during the 2008 April elections in Nepal.
 Continual updates of the political situation in Nepal and Tibet are posted on his website.

 Television and film

-Dunham co-stars in the History Channel's TIBETAN BOOK OF THE DEAD (2007), Al Jazeera/English Television's THE TIBETAN REFUGEE CRISIS IN NEPAL (2008), the KefiWorks documentary THE CIA IN TIBET (theatrical release 2015), and THE DRAGON, a Spanish film on the Tibetan freedom fighters and the resultant refugee situation in Nepal, produced by Antropoduocus Produccions, Barcelona, Spain, and co-starring the Dalai Lama and Richard Gere.
-He is featured in Sophie Dia Pegrum's TALKING TO THE AIR: THE HORSES OF THE LAST FORBIDDEN KINGDOM (2014), which had its debut at the Kathmandu International Mountain Film Festival (KIMFF).
+Dunham co-stars in the History Channel's Tibetan Book Of The Dead (2007), Al Jazeera English Television's The Tibetan Refugee Crisis In Nepal (2008), the KefiWorks documentary The CIA In Tibet (theatrical release 2015), and The Dragon, a Spanish film on the Tibetan freedom fighters and the resultant refugee situation in Nepal, produced by Antropoduocus Produccions, Barcelona, Spain, and co-starring the Dalai Lama and Richard Gere.
+He is featured in Sophie Dia Pegrum's Talking to the Air: The Horse of the Last Forbidden Kingdom (2014), which had its debut at the Kathmandu International Mountain Film Festival (KIMFF).